ChicagoDSA/chapter-website/_pages/en/endorsements.md

 title: Electoral Endorsements
 ---

+**Are you a member of Chicago DSA who is looking to get more involved in your local schools?
+Are you looking for ways to have a direct, positive impact in your neighborhood and the issues we fight for as democratic socialists?**

+**We urge you to consider running for a parent, community or staff member seat on your Local School Council** as a part of our Green and Healthy Schools platform.

+The Electoral Working Group’s Steering Committee published an [op-ed](https://midwestsocialist.com/2023/09/08/local-school-councils-and-the-september-gcm) in Midwest Socialist detailing:

+- What Local School Councils are

+- What power they have

+- How we believe they can build working class activism

+**If you’re interested in running for an LSC position, we recommend reading our op-ed and emailing us at <electoral@chicagodsa.org> to get involved.**

 **Chicago DSA is no longer accepting applications for endorsement for March 2024 Primary Elections.**

 **If you are a primary election winner and are interested in seeking endorsement from Chicago DSA for the 2024 General Election, please review the information below and reach out to <electoral@chicagodsa.org> if you have any questions.**